Backbase/event-emitter/CONTRIBUTING.md

 - Write a [good commit message][good-commit-message-url].

 ## Documentation
 Make sure to update the documentation if needed.
-The documentation can be found unser `README.md` and `docs/*`.
+The documentation can be found under `README.md` and `docs/*`.

 ## Submitting Pull Requests
 No Pull Request (PR) is too small!
 Typos, additional comments in the code,